Lithuanian Presidency 2020-2021 promoted children’s emotional health

 The website of the CBSS Expert Group on Children at Risk was relaunched mid-January 2021 after being completely overhauled in terms of content, organisation, and visual identity.

-The new website uses the template created for the 2020 redeisgn of www.cbss.org, and uses a similar writing and organisational style.
+The new website uses the template created for the 2020 redesign of www.cbss.org, and uses a similar writing and organisational style.
 The URL of the website was changed from www.childrenatrisk.eu to childrenatrisk.cbss.org.
 The redesign was executed with the updated logo of the Expert Group in mind, which was adopted during the Danish presidency.
 Important historical documents were given new covers following the new visual identity of the CBSS.
 Illustrations of abstract concepts at the core of the Expert Groups work were developed using CBSS colors.
 Combined, these efforts provide a clearer anchor to the CBSS for the work and visual identity of the Expert Group.

 The content and organisation has been updated to reflect today’s communication needs of the Expert Group, with an emphasis on intutive navigation and clear language presenting not only the current portfolio, but the full 22+ year history of the work.
 Project websites have been decommissioned in favour of a simplified and streamlined organisation.
 The highlights of each presidency throughout the years have been emphasised.
 Thousands of web pages have been summarised into a few hundred.
 The result is that the website is accessible, clearly presents who and why we are, and it is easy to follow the mandates and activities of the Expert Group over time.